 Menu

-The Indonesia Power Sector Finance Dashboard showcases recent trend analysis of investments in the country’s renewable energy (RE) vs fossil fuel (FF) power plants.
-The Dashboard includes a deep dive into investments that flow through state-owned electricity firm PLN, to ensure transparency and accessibility of investment data and to show how those investments particularly impact Indonesia’s energy market and energy transition journey.
+This tracker also includes a deep dive into investments that flow through state-owned electricity firm PLN to show how those investments particularly impact Indonesia’s energy market and energy transition journey.

 Takeaways

-• Indonesia still lacks funding in its power sector to reach 2030 climate targets.
+• Indonesia still lacked funding in its power sector to reach 2030 climate targets.

-• Investment in the Indonesia power sector is highly driven by private financiers, particularly for FF.
+• Investment in the Indonesia power sector was highly driven by private financiers, particularly for FF.

-• The source of FF financing in Indonesia is highly dominated by private international finance; China and South Korea are the leading sources.
+• The source of FF financing in Indonesia was highly dominated by private international finance.

-• The majority of RE investment is still targeted to baseload type power plants; more funding is needed across the RE power generation and delivery supply chain.
+• The majority of RE investment was still targeted to baseload type power plants; more funding is needed across different types of RE power generation.

 Continue reading to dive into the details of power sector financing in Indonesia.